Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

 Share content that resonates with your audience

-Now that we have covered the easy ways to gain fans, you should have gained at least a few dozen.
+Now that we have covered the easy ways to gain fans engaged with your posts, you should have at least a few dozen.

 I wanted to start with the obvious methods because those are often underutilized.